MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-git-deployment-pipelines.md

 The following Lakehouse information will be serialized and tracked in a git connected workspace:

-* Lakehouse display name
+* Display name
-* Lakehouse name
+* Description
-* Lakehouse guid
+* Logical guid

+> [!NOTE]
+> The tracked logical id is an automatically generated cross-workspace identifier representing an item and its source control representation.

 ### Lakehouse git integration capabilities

 The following capabilities are available:

 * Serialization of the Lakehouse object metadata to a git JSON representation.
-* Importing changes across branches in the same workspace.
-The Microsoft Fabric platform offers compare and change impact analysis.
+* Apply changes directly or use pull request to control changes to upstream or downstream workspaces and branches.
 * Renaming of Lakehouses are tracked in git.
-Import of renamed lakehouse will also rename default semantic data model and SQL Analytics endpoint.
+Update of renamed Lakehouse will also rename default semantic data model and SQL Analytics endpoint.
 * No action is applied to tables, folders and shortcuts, metadata and data of those items is always preserved.

 ## Lakehouse in deployment pipelines

 The Lakehouse artifact is supported in Microsoft Fabric lifecycle management deployment pipelines, enabling environment segmentation [best-practices](../cicd/best-practices-cicd.md).

 As an isolation principle, deployment pipelines won't overwrite

 Lakehouse deployment pipelines integration capabilities:

 * Deployment across Dev-Test-Production workspaces.
 * Lakehouse can be removed as a dependency upon deployment.
 Mapping to different Lakehouses within the deployment pipeline context is also supported.
-The git representation on the new workspace will be updated to new Lakehouse reference.
-    * If nothing is specified during deployment pipeline configuration, a new Lakehouse object with same name, will be created in the target workspace.
-Notebook and Spark Job Definitions will reference the new Lakehouse object in the new workspace.
+  * If nothing is specified during deployment pipeline configuration, a new Lakehouse object with same name, is created in the target workspace.
+Notebook and Spark Job Definitions are re-mapped to reference the new Lakehouse object in the new workspace.
-    * If the Lakehouse dependency is configured to reference a different Lakehouse during deployment pipeline configuration time, such as the upstream Lakehouse, a new Lakehouse object with same name, will be created in the target workspace, __but Notebooks and Spark Job Definitions references will be preserved as requested__.
+  * If the Lakehouse dependency is configured to reference a different Lakehouse during deployment pipeline configuration time, such as the upstream Lakehouse, a new Lakehouse object with same name, is created in the target workspace, __but Notebooks and Spark Job Definitions references are preserved as requested__.
   * SQL Analytics endpoints and semantic models are provisioned as part of the Lakehouse deployment.
 * No object inside the Lakehouse is overwriten.
-* Use pull request to apply changes to upstream or downstream workspaces and branches.
-* Updates to Lakehouse name can be syncronized across workspaces in a deployment pipeline conxtext.
+* Updates to Lakehouse name can be synchronized across workspaces in a deployment pipeline conxtext.

 ## Next steps